Transportation of all essential, non-essential goods allowed during lockdown: MHA

-The Union Home Ministry on Sunday allowed the transportation of all essential and non-essential goods in the country and the use of premises of the state disaster response force (SDRF) to shelter migrant workers and the homeless stranded due to the lockdown imposed to combat COVID-19.
-Union Home Secretary Ajay Bhalla wrote to the chief secretaries of all states and Union territories, asking them to enure that relief camps were set up at the facilities of the SDRF for homeless people, including migrant labourers, to provide them shelter and food.
+The Union Home Ministry on Sunday allowed the transportation of all essential and non-essential goods in the country and the use of the State Disaster Response Funds (SDRF) to provide shelter to migrant workers and the homeless stranded due to the lockdown imposed to combat COVID-19.
+Union Home Secretary Ajay Bhalla wrote to chief secretaries of all states and Union territories, asking them to enure that relief camps were set up for homeless people, including migrant labourers, to provide them shelter and food.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)